 GDScript automatically wrap values in them.
 It keeps all data in plain Variants by default and then optionally enforces custom static typing rules on variable types.

-C# is statically typed, but uses the Mono
+C# is statically typed, but uses its own implementation of the

-objecttype in place of Godot's Variant class when it needs to represent a dynamic value.
+Varianttype in place of Godot's Variant class when it needs to represent a dynamic value.
+A

-var foo = 2 match typeof(foo): TYPE_NIL: print("foo is null") TYPE_INTEGER: print("foo is an integer") TYPE_OBJECT: # Note that Objects are their own special category. # To get the name of the underlying Object type, you need the `get_class()` method. print("foo is a(n) %s" % foo.get_class()) # inject the class name into a formatted string. # Note also that there is not yet any way to get a script's `class_name` string easily. # To fetch that value, you need to dig deeply into a hidden ProjectSettings setting: an Array of Dictionaries called "_global_script_classes". # Open your project.godot file to see it up close.
+var foo = 2 match typeof(foo): TYPE_NIL: print("foo is null") TYPE_INTEGER: print("foo is an integer") TYPE_OBJECT: # Note that Objects are their own special category. # To get the name of the underlying Object type, you need the `get_class()` method. print("foo is a(n) %s" % foo.get_class()) # inject the class name into a formatted string. # Note also that there is not yet any way to get a script's `class_name` string easily. # To fetch that value, you can use ProjectSettings.get_global_class_list().